hythamsa/Arista/README.md

 ## *Note:*

-* Upon detection of (a) duplicate container(s), script will terminate.
-I plan on adding error handling in a future revision
+* Upon detection of (a) duplicate container(s), or inventory, script will terminate.
+Error handling to be added in a future revision to allow for continued execution
 * Container creation is limited to two levels only as can be seen in the "switch-to-container-provisioning.csv" file.
 I absolutely plan on correcting this to allow for larger container topology creation
+* Compliance check does not associate host ID to non-compliance for now.
+Reports that devices in inventory under Container "X" are out of compliance.
+A manual check of the GUI highlights the devices out of compliance in yellow

-It was written in Python 2.7.x because the CVP API does not support Python 3.x (as of 2019.1.0).
+* Written in Python 2.7.x because the CVP API does not support Python 3.x (as of 2019.1.0)

 Supporting CSV input files:\
 [Containers CSV](https://github.com/hythamsa/Arista/blob/master/CVP/containers.csv)\